Saint George: Veneration in the Levant

-William Dalrymple, who reviewed the literature in 1999, tells us that J. E. Hanauer in his 1907 book Folklore of the Holy Land: Muslim, Christian and Jewish "mentioned a shrine in the village of Beit Jala, beside Bethlehem, Palestine which at the time was frequented by Christians who regarded it as the birthplace of St. George.
+William Dalrymple, who reviewed the literature in 1999, tells us that J. E. Hanauer in his 1907 book Folklore of the Holy Land: Muslim, Christian and Jewish "mentioned a shrine in the village of Beit Jala, beside Bethlehem, Palestine which at the time was frequented by Christians who regarded it as the birthplace of St. George."
+The site is actually located in a small village directly adjacent to Beit Jala and named Al-Khader, in honour of St. George, and it is St. George's Monastery, Al-Khader.

 According to Hanauer, in his day the monastery was "a sort of madhouse.
 Deranged persons of all the three faiths are taken thither and chained in the court of the chapel, where they are kept for forty days on bread and water, the Eastern Orthodox priest at the head of the establishment now and then reading the Gospel over them, or administering a whipping as the case demands."
 In the 1920s, according to Tawfiq Canaan's Mohammedan Saints and Sanctuaries in Palestine, nothing seemed to have changed, and all three communities were still visiting the shrine and praying together."

 Dalrymple visited the place in 1995.
 "I asked around in the Christian Quarter in Jerusalem, and discovered that the place was very much alive.
 With all the greatest shrines in the Christian world to choose from, it seemed that when the local Palestinian Christians had a problem – an illness, or something more complicated – they preferred to seek the intercession of George in his grubby little shrine at Beit Jala rather than praying at the Church of the Holy Sepulchre in Jerusalem or the Church of the Nativity in Bethlehem."
-Dalrymple's visit to the shrine of Beit Jala there in the same orthodox church Christians venerate Saint George and Muslims Al-Khadr.
+Dalrymple's visit was to St. George's Monastery, Al-Khader where Orthodox Christians venerate Saint George and Muslims Al-Khadr.
 And Dalrymple attests to a certain fusion of these two figures with both Christians and Muslims referring to him Al-Khadr and a Muslim happy to have received a cure from the oil from the lamp burning in front of an icon of Saint George.
 He asked the priest at the shrine "Do you get many Muslims coming here?"
 The priest replied, "We get hundreds!
 Almost as many as the Christian pilgrims.
 Often, when I come in here, I find Muslims all over the floor, in the aisles, up and down."